Nelarius/wrenpp/README.md

 # wrenly

 A C++ wrapper for the Wren programming language.
-As the language itself and this library are both heavily WIP, expect nothing to work.
-This will eventually be a library, which you can link to.
+As the language itself and this library are both heavily WIP, expect everything in here to change.

+## Building

+**TODO**

 ## Getting started